 Infographics are an effective tool to engage your audience, communicate your points clearly in consumable bites and be sure they’re absorbed!
 You may be wondering… okay this sounds great, but how DO you break down complex info into easy to read graphics — especially if I’m not a graphic designer?
 Don’t worry, I got you!

-In this blog post, I’ll take you through the steps you need to design your own infographic with Adobe Spark Post:
+In this blog post, I’ll take you through the steps you need to design your own infographic with Adobe Express:

 - Customize the right size for your intended use (social media, blog, Pinterest)

 - Create an infographic footer

 - Search for icons in Spark Post that support your copy

 - Add texture and colors to enhance the message and visual appeal

 Before you get started with a design, you’ll need to select an infographic that best fits your needs and what you want to communicate.
 Here are the most popular types and how they help you communicate:

 - Statistic infographics: Uses visuals or icons to represent the numbers and data points

 - Timeline infographics: Helps relay historical events, visualize a project through a deadline, or break down a process

 - How-To infographics: Uses illustrations or photos to break a process down into intuitive steps, like Ikea directions!